linhngocle2000/collaborative-carrier-network/README.md

 off by entering a price in the field _Min. profit to bid_ or _Max. profit to auction off_ respectively.
 To logout, click on the [X]-Button in the top-right corner.

-The other window visualizes the old tour before the auction process on the left panel and the new tour after the auction process on the right panel.
-Below the graphs are the corresponding coordinates of the tour. _[Depot]_ indicates the start/end point, _[Pickup]_ is the pickup location and _[Delivery]_ is the delivery location.
+By clicking on the button _Visualize tour_ (underneath the table), the current tour is visualized in a new window on the right panel.
+On the left panel is the old tour of the carrier before joining the last auction process.
+Below are the notations of what each symbol in the plot represents.

 ### Login as auctioneer